"

 Academic Requirements and Career Pathway

-The minimum level of education required for someone to become a dental hygienist is an associate’s degree, however, earning a bachelor’s degree or other advanced degrees can allow for an individual to advance their career and potentially earn a higher salary.
-Registered Dental Hygienist (RDH) is the credential that designates them as a licensed oral health professional.
-Depending on the specific state regulations and requirements, generally a dental hygienist must graduate from an accredited dental hygiene program, and successfully pass a national written examination.
-Upon earning the RDH credential, the dental hygienist will then need to obtain licensure for the state that they wish to work in.
+The minimum education required to become a dental hygienist is an associate degree.
+However, earning a bachelor’s degree or other advanced degrees can help individuals advance their careers and potentially earn a higher salary.
+The registered dental hygienist (RDH) credential designates a dental hygienist as a licensed oral health professional.
+While state regulations and requirements may vary, a dental hygienist typically must graduate from an accredited dental hygiene program and pass a national written examination.
+Once the RDH credential is obtained, the dental hygienist must then seek licensure in the state where they wish to practice.

-One trait that makes a good dental hygienist is being detail oriented.
-Dental hygienists will need to pay extra close attention to the details of the small space that they are working in, the slightest push or probe against an already sensitive tooth can result in a lot of pain for the patient.
+One important trait of a successful dental hygienist is being detail-oriented.
+Dental hygienists work in small, delicate spaces, and even the slightest touch or probe against a sensitive tooth can cause significant pain for the patient.
 Dental hygienists should also be passionate about oral health.
 This can be very helpful to patients in promoting good oral health and oral hygiene.
-Modeling positive oral practices can lead to greater amounts of patient compliance and adherence.
-Good communication skills is another essential trait for dental hygienists to have.
-Working as a dental hygienist will require them to engage in effective conversations with patients from diverse populations.
-It is of the utmost importance to be able to convey important information to patients in a way that they will be able to fully understand.
-This also includes being a good listener to pick up on what their patient is needing and what may be being asked of them.
+Promoting good oral hygiene and modeling positive oral practices can significantly improve patient compliance and adherence to recommended care.
+Good communication skills are another essential trait for dental hygienists.
+They need to engage effectively with patients from diverse backgrounds, ensuring that important information is conveyed clearly and that they understand the patient’s needs.
+Being a good listener is also crucial for understanding patient needs and concerns.

-According to the American Dental Hygienist Association (ADHA), most dental hygienists work in private practices, performing in traditional clinical hygiene (ADHA, n.d.).
-If a dental hygienist wants to propel their career forward, this may involve them obtaining additional licensure such as local anesthesia and various public health licenses, or earning an advanced degree.
-Both of these options open many opportunities for advancement, such as an expanded scope of practice, becoming an educator, researcher, or perhaps working in corporate sales.
-According to the American Dental Hygienist Association (ADHA) , currently there are 51 bachelor degree programs, and 17 graduate degree programs specifically in dental hygiene.
-(ADHA, n.d.).
+According to the American Dental Hygienist Association (ADHA, n.d.), most dental hygienists work in private practices performing traditional clinical hygiene duties.
+For those looking to advance their careers, obtaining additional licensure (such as for local anesthesia) or earning an advanced degree can provide new opportunities.
+These advancements can lead to a broader scope of practice, roles as educators or researchers, or even positions in corporate sales.
+Currently, there are 51 bachelor’s degree programs and 17 graduate degree programs specifically focused on dental hygiene (ADHA, n.d.).

 Disease Dissection: Periodontal Disease

-Periodontal disease is a common condition that is found in dental care.
-According to the CDC, nearly 50% of adults 30 years of age and older have some form of periodontal disease.
-This number rises dramatically as an individual ages.
+Periodontal disease is a common condition encountered in dental care.
+According to the Centers for Disease Control and Prevention (CDC, 2018), nearly 50% of adults 30 and older have some form of periodontal disease, and this number increases significantly with age.

-Periodontal disease develops as a result of the tissue that surrounds the tooth becoming infected, leading to the tissue itself becoming inflamed.
-When the bacteria in the mouth stays around the tooth, it forms a film that is referred to as plaque.
+Periodontal disease develops when the tissue surrounding the tooth becomes infected and inflamed.
+Bacteria in the mouth form a film around the tooth, known as plaque.
 As the plaque hardens, it turns into tartar.
-As the tartar builds up, it can then spread below the gum line, making it increasingly difficult to clean the teeth.
-There are numerous risk factors that increase an individual’s risk of developing periodontal disease, these include: smoking, diabetes, poor oral hygiene, genetics, and taking medications that cause dry mouth.
+As tartar builds up, it can spread below the gum line, making it increasingly difficult to clean the teeth.
+Several risk factors increase the likelihood of developing periodontal disease, including smoking, diabetes, poor oral hygiene, genetics, and medications that cause dry mouth.

 Image of a model of the teeth with various dental appliances in place